patelrajan41/Docs/README.md

 **Decrease Bet Amount** : Request to Decrease Bet Amount

 **Max Bet** : Request to create Max Bet

+Service Manager Script contains following properties :

+**Link** : URL for API

+**Create Slot with Asset Bundle** : It is boolean value.
+If true then Asset Bundle will be downloaded from URL else it will load from local asset bundle.

 ## Slot Data